-Our weighted average interest rate includes secured debt and excludes the credit facilities, which have floating rates of interest.
-This calculation is a useful measure because it allows us to compare movements in interest rates period over period; and to compare the average rate to the current market rates at that point in time.
-As at June 30, 2012, the REIT's weighted average effective interest rate was 4.63%.
+Our weighted average interest rate includes secured debt and excludes debentures and credit facilities.
+This calculation is a useful measure to compare movements in interest rates period over period; and to compare the average rate to the current market rates at that point in time.
+As at September 30, 2012, the REIT's weighted average effective interest rate was 4.64%, down from 4.95% at December 31, 2011 and 5.42% at September 30, 2011.